tuwaiq-ios/project10-week09-solo/README.md

 - Read other people's comments about it
 - Add a comment on it
 - Add the name of a cafe that does not exist, write your comments about it, and add its location

-Add a comment on it

-Add the name of a cafe that does not exist, write your comments about it, and add its location

-### Structure:
-// Add your project screens/models/views/cells

-### User Stories:
-// Add your project user stories

-### Presentation:
-// Create your project presentation

-## Deadline:
-9:00 am, Sunday, Nov 28, 2021

-## ...
-Now is the time to showcase your skills.
-You will have a week to complete the project.
-On Sunday, you will present to us what you have achieved.

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.